 Time reference outputs are available in multiple formats.
-Three independent LTC (linear time code) outputs are available, and a fourth LTC connection can be used as input or output.
+One LTC (linear time code) connection can be used as input or output, and three additional independent LTC outputs are available.
 Each LTC output has independent frame rate selection, time source (time of day or program time) and time zone offset.
 VITC (vertical interval time code) is available on each NTSC or PAL black output, also with independent time sources and offsets.
-The SPG9000 can function as a Network Time Protocol (NTP) server, and it can function as an NTP client to set the current time.
+The SPG9000 can function as a Network Time Protocol (NTP) server. and it can function as an NTP client to set the current time.